jsfenfen/paper_fec/campfin/efilings/management/commands/readme.md

 Cron 3: Process data that assumes line itemizations are complete.
 Every 5 minutes or so?

 - mark_superseded_body_rows
+- update_dirty_committees
-- update_dirty_committee_times
+- update_dirty_candidates

-Note that in this version, it's only the 'dirty' committees that are updated.
+Note that in this version, it's only the 'dirty' committees and candidates that are updated.
+The dirty flag is set when new filings are added to a committee or candidate.
+This part hasn't been tested much.